Puerto Ricans: Ethnogenesis

+Race and ethnicity

 White

 In the 1899 census, taken the year Spain ceded Puerto Rico to the United States following its invasion and annexation in the Spanish–American War, 61.8% of the people were identified as White.
-In the 2010 United States Census the total of Puerto Ricans that self-identified as White was 75.8% or 2,825,100 out of the 3,725,789 people living in Puerto Rico. down from 80.5% in the 2000 Census.
+In the 2020 United States census the total of Puerto Ricans that self-identified as White was 17.1% or 560,592 out of the 3,285,874 people living in Puerto Rico, down from 75.8% in the 2010 Census, reflecting a change in perceptions of race in Puerto Rico.
+For every United States census until 2010, most Puerto Ricans self identified as "white".

 The European ancestry of Puerto Ricans comes primarily from one source: Spaniards (including Canarians, Catalans, Castilians, Galicians, Asturians, Andalusians, and Basques).
 The Canarian cultural influence in Puerto Rico is one of the most important components in which many villages were founded from these immigrants, which started from 1493 to 1890 and beyond.
 Many Spaniards, especially Canarians, chose Puerto Rico because of its Hispanic ties and relative proximity in comparison with other former Spanish colonies.
 They searched for security and stability in an environment similar to that of the Canary Islands and Puerto Rico was the most suitable.
 This began as a temporary exile which became a permanent relocation and the last significant wave of Spanish or European migration to Puerto Rico.

 Other sources of European populations are Corsicans, French, Italians, Portuguese (especially Azoreans), Greeks, Germans, Irish, Scots, Maltese, Dutch, English, and Danes.

 Black

-In the 2010 United States Census, 12.4% of people self-identified as Black.
+In the 2020 census, 7.0% of people self-identified as Black.
 Africans were brought by Spanish Conquistadors.
-The vast majority of the Africans who were brought to Puerto Rico did so as a result of the slave trade taking place from many groups in the African continent, but particularly the West Africans, the Yoruba, the Igbo, and the Kongo people.
+The vast majority of the Africans who were brought to Puerto Rico did so as a result of the Atlantic slave trade, which took people from many groups in the African continent.
+The slave trade particularly took West Africans including the Yoruba and Igbo peoples, and Central Africans like the Kongo people.

 Indigenous

-Indigenous people make up the third largest racial identity among Puerto Ricans, comprising 0.5% of the population.
-Although this self-identification may be ethno-political in nature since unmixed Tainos no longer exist as a discrete genetic population.
+Indigenous people make up the third largest racial identity among Puerto Ricans, comprising 0.5% of the population, although this self-identification may be ethno-political in nature since unmixed Tainos no longer exist as a discrete genetic population.
 Native American admixture in Puerto Ricans ranges between about 5% and 35%, with around 15% being the approximate average.

 Puerto Rico's self-identified indigenous population therefore consist mostly of indigenous-identified persons (oftentimes with predominant Indigenous ancestry, but not always) from within the genetically mestizo population of mixed European and Amerindian ancestry, even when most other Puerto Ricans of their exact same mixture would identify either as mixed-race or even as white.

 Asian

-For its 2010 census, the U.S. Census Bureau listed the following groups to constitute "Asian": Asian Indian, Bangladeshi, Bhutanese, Cambodian, Chinese, Filipino, Hmong, Indonesian, Japanese, Korean, Laotian, Malaysian, Nepalese, Pakistani, Sri Lankan, Taiwanese, Thai, Vietnamese, and Other Asian.
+For its 2020 census, the U.S. Census Bureau listed the following groups to constitute "Asian": Asian Indian, Bangladeshi, Bhutanese, Cambodian, Chinese, Filipino, Hmong, Indonesian, Japanese, Korean, Laotian, Malaysian, Nepalese, Pakistani, Sri Lankan, Taiwanese, Thai, Vietnamese, and Other Asian.
 Though, the largest groups come from China and India.
-These groups represented 0.2% of the population.
+These groups represented 0.1% of the population.